pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Enter the interactive mode where pywbemcli commands can be entered interactively.
 The prompt is changed to 'pywbemcli>'.

+      <COMMAND> <COMMAND OPTIONS> - Execute pywbemcli command COMMAND

+      <GENERAL_OPTIONS> <COMMAND> <COMMAND_OPTIONS> - Execute command with general options.
+General options set here exist
+      only for the current command.

+      -h, --help - Show pywbemcli general help message, including a                               list of pywbemcli commands.
+COMMAND -h, --help - Show help message for pywbemcli command COMMAND.

+      !SHELL-CMD - Execute shell command SHELL-CMD

+      Pywbemcli termination - <CTRL-D>, :q, :quit, :exit

       Command history is supported.
 The command history is stored in a file ~/.pywbemcli_history.

-      Pywbemcli may be terminated from this mode by entering <CTRL-D>, :q, :quit, :exit
+      <UP>, <DOWN> - Scroll through pwbemcli command history.

-      In the repl mode, <CTRL-r> man be used to initiate an interactive search of the history file.
+      <CTRL-r> <search string> - initiate an interactive search of the pywbemcli history file.
+Can be used with <UP>, <DOWN>
+      to display commands that match the search string.
+Editing the search string updates the search.

+      <TAB> - tab completion for current command line (can be used anywhere in command)

       Interactive mode also includes an autosuggest feature that makes suggestions from the command history as the command the user types in the command and options.